 Check out System Design Interview Preparation Tips for more.

 You can follow an interview prep plan that tackles every TPM recruitment round in detail.
 Practice as many Microsoft program manager interview questions as you can.
 You can also go for an interview prep bootcamp like Interview Kickstart that offers a one-of-its-kind, tailor-made prep interview course for Product Managers.
-Sign up for the FREE webinar on How to Nail Your Next Tech Interview to learn more.

-The Microsoft Program Manager hiring process consists of job application, phone screening, coding assignment, and a set of onsite interviews.
+The Microsoft Program Manager hiring process consists of job application, phone screening, coding assignment, and a set of on-site interviews.
 A typical process can take up to 2 months or more, depending on which Microsoft segment you have applied in.

 With IK, you get the unique opportunity to learn from and practice mock interviews with actual hiring managers and tech leads from FAANG+ companies.
 What’s more?
 Our programs are tailored to specific domains, including product management, which will help you hone your domain skills further and stand out from the competition.